CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex2_adaptive_protection.md

 1. Toggle **Adaptive Protection** to **On**, then select **Save**.

 You've successfully enabled Adaptive Protection.
 Enforcement actions will now adjust automatically based on a user's insider risk level.

+## Review

+In this lab, you have completed the following tasks:

+- Assign an insider risk policy to Adaptive Protection
+- Configure Conditional Access with Adaptive Protection
+- Enable Adaptive Protection